 Methotrexate is an immunosuppressant.
-Methotrexate is believed to modify the immune system in several ways, reducing the activity of T cells, B cells, interleukins, and enzymes that play a role in autoimmune attacks.
+Methotrexate is believed to work by modifying the immune system in several ways — reducing the activity of T cells, B cells, interleukins, and enzymes that play a role in autoimmune attacks.

 How do I take it?